Konrad Mägi: St. Petersburg

-Konrad Mägi arrived in Saint Petersburg in January 1903 to study sculpture under Amandus Adamson at the Stieglitz school.
+Mägi arrived in Saint Petersburg in January 1903 to study sculpture under Amandus Adamson at the Stieglitz school.
 His studies were successful, and he met several other Estonians aiming to become artists, including Nikolai Triik.
 Nevertheless, he was not happy with the technical and rather dry approach to drawing at Stieglitz.
-When sculpture department was shut down a while later, Mägi gradually lost his interest in studies.
-He is known to have actively visited museums and to have been most of all fascinated by the works of Mikhail Vrubel and Nicholas Roerich.
+When the sculpture department was shut down a while later, Mägi gradually lost his interest in studies.
+He is known to have actively visited museums and to have been fascinated most of all by the works of Mikhail Vrubel and Nicholas Roerich.

-When the revolution of 1905 broke out, Mägi participated in the events: he is said to have organised several provocations in churches and even to have aided revolutionaries in caching their weapons.
+When the revolution of 1905 broke out, Mägi participated in the events: he is said to have organised several provocations in churches and to have aided revolutionaries in caching their weapons.

 Mägi collaborated with several political publications in Estonia by sending them satirical illustrations with a symbolic undertone.
 There was a student strike also in the Stieglitz school, and one of the organisers may have been Mägi.
 He refused to continue his studies in a backward school and was dismissed.
 He went on to study in the studio of Jakob Goldblatt and also began to teach art lessons, but in April 1906 he left St. Petersburg.